pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/install_diehard_fund_with_dokku.md

 -----> Application diehard_fund created!
 ```

-We use environment variables to configure Diehard_Fund.
+We use environment variables to configure DiehardFund.
 The following command sets the configuration needed to get started.
 Run this dokku command on your local machine.

 ```
 dokku config:set diehard_fund RACK_ENV=production \